History of Rajasthan: Rajputs before and after Ghurid invasions

-Rajasthan under Rana Sanga
+Rajputana under Rana Sanga

 In 1508 Rana Sanga ascended the throne after a long struggle with his brothers.
 He was an ambitious king under whom Mewar reached its zenith in power and prosperity.
 Rajput strength under Rana Sanga reached its zenith and threatened to revive their powers again in Northern India.
 He establish a strong kingdom from Satluj in Punjab in the north until Narmada River in south in Malwa after conquering Malwa and from Sindhu river in west until Bayana in the east.
 In his military career he defeated Ibrahim Lodhi at the Battle of Khatoli and manage to free most of Rajasthan along with that he establish his control over parts of Uttar Pradesh including Chandwar, he gave the part of U.P to his allies Rao Manik Chand Chauhan who later supported him in Battle of Khanwa.
 After that Rana Sanga fought another battle with Ibrahim Lodhi known as Battle of Dholpur where again Rajput confederacy were victorious, this time following his victory Sanga conquered much of the Malwa along with Chanderi and bestowed it to one of his vassal Medini Rai.
 Rai ruled over Malwa with Chanderi as his capital.

 Sanga also invaded Gujarat with 50,000 Rajput confederacy joined by his three allies.
 He plundered the Gujarat sultanate and chased the Muslim army as far as capital Ahmedabad.
 He successfully annexed northern Gujarat and appointed one of his vassals to rule there.
 Following the victories over the sultans, he successfully established his sovereignty over Rajasthan, Malwa and large parts of Gujarat.
 In his campaign of Gujarat the Rajputs destroyed around 200 mosques and burnt down several Muslim towns.
 According to Chaube the campaign was brutal, in which Rajputs kidnapped many Muslim women as captives and sold them in the markets of Rajasthan.

 According to Gopinath Sharma the campaign not only enhanced Sanga's fame but also due to the Rajputs' religious bigotry in Gujarat Sanga became an eyesore to Muslim.
 After these victories, he united several Rajput states from Northern India to expel Babur from India and re-establish Hindu power in Delhi.
 He advanced with an army of 100,000 Rajputs to expel Babur and to expand his territory by annexing Delhi and Agra.
 The battle was fought for supremacy of Northern India between Rajputs and Mughals.